felipeanndrade/felipeanndrade/README.md

 ### I'm Felipe 🐈‍⬛

-## Renaissance Computer Biomedical Neuroscientist Engineer Scientist.
+## Renaissance Biomedical Neuroscientist Software Engineer.
 - Give me a task and I'll do it.
 Don't care about technologies. 🐊
 - 📫 felipeanndrade@gmail.com